College of Business > Academics > Department of Economics > Student Resources > FAQ

 The liberal studies junior year requirement can be satisfied in three ways:

-Study AbroadStudents can spend a term or more abroad through the Study Abroad Program (receiving multiple course credits, including experiential learning) or participate in a shorter (usually 2- to 3-week) Foreign Study Tour through the Driehaus Center for International Business.
+Study AbroadStudents can spend a term or more abroad through the Study Abroad Program (receiving multiple course credits, including experiential learning) or participate in a shorter (usually two to three weeks) Foreign Study Tour through the Driehaus Center for International Business.

 Driehaus Center for International Business Experiential Learning CoursesSeveral departments offer courses which carry experiential learning credit.
 These courses typically involve some sort of field work in the Chicago area.
 You can use Class Search to identify the list of courses being offered each term.